Pediatric Nuclear Medicine

-What are the limitations of Children's (Pediatric) Nuclear Medicine?
+What are the limitations of Pediatric Nuclear Medicine?

 Nuclear medicine procedures can be time consuming.
 It can take several hours to days for the radiotracer to accumulate in the area of interest.
 Plus, imaging may take up to several hours to perform.
 In some cases, newer equipment can substantially shorten the procedure time.

 The image resolution of nuclear medicine images may not be as high as that of CT or MRI.
 However, nuclear medicine scans are more sensitive for a variety of indications.
 The functional information they yield is often unobtainable using other imaging techniques.